sylmarien/openstack-install-notes/Controller.md

   # Database
   10.79.7.4       database
     ```
-  3. Apply updates and install the ntp package:
+  3. Apply updates and install the ntp package as well as the mariadb-client package:
-  `apt-get update && apt-get dist-upgrade && apt-get install ntp`
+  `apt-get update && apt-get dist-upgrade && apt-get install ntp mariadb-client`
   4. Configure ntp to synchronize with the controller node clock.
     1. Modify `/etc/ntp.conf`, comment all server keys and add the following one:
       ```